Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/SessionSendReceiveUsingSessionClient/readme.md

 For further information on how to create this sample on your own, follow the rest of the tutorial.

 ## What will be accomplished
-In this tutorial, we will write a console application to send and receive sessionful messages to a Service Bus queue using a SessionClient.
+In this tutorial, we will write a console application to send and receive sessionful messages to a ServiceBus queue using a SessionClient.
 Sending session based messages to a queue using MessageSender is same as sending other messages but the messages are stamped with an additional
 `SessionId` property.
 SessionClient offers a more granular control to the user for receiving Session based messages.
 The User can explicitly choose to accept sessions with a particular `SessionId`, defer messages received from a session and accept deffered messages on that session.